What is Coding?

 Whether they're interested in art, animation, character creation, story-telling, or even music, Tynker has powerful creativity tools:

 - The Animation Tool: Does your child love writing stories and drawing characters?
-Well, now they can make their projects even better by creating their own animated artwork using still images called frames to create movement.
+Well, now they can make their projects even better by creating their own animated artwork.

 - The Pen Blocks: Did you know that you can use Tynker to create colorful, original drawings with just a handful of code blocks using Tynker's Pen.